arthurflor23/handwritten-text-recognition/README.md

 ### Usage

-The project offers various functionalities that can be accessed through command-line parameters.
-Below are some examples of how to use the project:
+The project has various functionalities that can be accessed through command-line parameters.
+Below are some examples of how to use:

 **Example 1: Perform optical model training**